 In honor of Women’s History Month and International Women’s Day (March 8) I want to do a double feature to spotlight Dr. Monica Cox as this month’s Mademoiselle Scientist and Spotlight on Science.
 If you want to check out my last double feature check out my feature about MySciCareer and Dr. Amy Freeman to learn more about women that are doing great things in science!

 A couple of weeks ago I was on twitter and I came across Dr. Monica F. Cox after participating in a #BLACKandSTEM twitter chat.
-I clicked on her twitter profile and checked out some of her tweets and knew I had to follow her.
 I like to keep my Mademoiselle Scientists network growing because it helps me build a strong support system.
 In an earlier post I talked about the importance of professional mentors and how I didn’t have many women STEM mentors growing up.
 I’m glad to see that I’m finding mentors everywhere!

 Mademoiselle Scientist/Spotlight on Science: Dr. Monica Cox: